hyperledger/besu-docs/docs/HowTo/Interact/APIs/API.md

 The default ports are:

-* 8545 for JSON-RPC over HTTP
+* 8545 for JSON-RPC over HTTP.
-* 8546 for JSON-RPC over WebSockets
+* 8546 for JSON-RPC over WebSockets.
 * 8547 for GraphQL over HTTP.

 Ports must be [exposed appropriately](../../Find-and-Connect/Managing-Peers.md#port-configuration).

 ## Host allowlist

-To prevent DNS rebinding attacks, Besu checks incoming HTTP request host headers, WebSockets connections, and GraphQL requests.
+To prevent DNS rebinding attacks, Besu checks incoming HTTP request host headers, WebSocket connections, and GraphQL requests.
 Besu accepts requests only when hostnames specified using the [`--host-allowlist`](../../../Reference/CLI/CLI-Syntax.md#host-allowlist) option matches the request host headers.